 Trustees shall receive no compensation for their services but shall receive reimbursement, according to regulations adopted by the State Board of Community Colleges, for cost of travel, meals, and lodging while performing their official duties.
 The reimbursement of the trustees from State funds shall not exceed the amounts permitted in G.S.
 138-5.
 (1963, c.
 448, s.
 23; 1979, c.
 462, s.
 2; c.
 896, s.
 13; 1979, 2nd Sess., c.
 1130, s.
 1.)

 § 115D-18.
 Organization of boards; meetings.

-At the first meeting after its selection, each board of trustees shall elect from its membership a chairman, who shall preside at all board meetings, and a vice-chairman, who shall preside in the absence of the chairman.
+At the first meeting held on or after July 1, each board of trustees shall elect from its membership a chair, who shall preside at all board meetings, and a vice-chair, who shall preside in the absence of the chair.
 The trustees shall also elect a secretary, who may be a trustee, to keep the minutes of all board meetings.
 All three officers of the board shall be elected for a period of one year but shall be eligible for reelection by the board.

 § 115D-19.
 Removal of trustees.